 Victim Service Providers (VSP's) are required to collect and enter data in a comparable database.
 The HMIS lead is responsible for ensuring that the comparable database meets all HUD specifications related to privacy, security, data standards and reporting.
+Victim Service Provider agencies must collaborate and adhere to the state's HMIS procedure for data collection within their own comparable database.
+Programs are required to collect client level data consistent with HMIS data collection requirements.
+To protect clients, VSPs must enter all required client level data into a comparable database that complies with HMIS reporting requirements.

-2. Voluntary Participation
+B. Voluntary Participation